coryz07/fate_shift/FINAL_COMMIT.md

 - `src/components/FullBirthInput.css` - Modern responsive styling
 - `FINAL_COMMIT.md` - This comprehensive documentation

-**Ready for Production**: This implementation is production-ready with proper error handling, accessibility features, and responsive design.
+**Ready for Production**: This implementation requires the above fixes before being production-ready.
+Once syntax errors are resolved and stub components are implemented, it will provide proper error handling, accessibility features, and responsive design.